Foreign Data Wrappers: S3, Iceberg & Delta Lake

 CREATE EXTENSION IF NOT EXISTS glue_fdw;

-Create a server pointing to the Glue catalog's region:
+Create a foreign server pointing to the Glue catalog's region:

 CREATE SERVER glue_production